-Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-Note: Eastern Asia excluding Japan; Oceania excluding Australia and New Zealand; The Northern America sub-regional average based on United States data.
+Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2020 edition.
+Note: Eastern Asia excluding Japan; Oceania excluding Australia and New Zealand; The Northern America sub-regional estimate based on United States data.
 There is no estimate available for the More Developed Region or for sub-regions of Europe or Australia and New Zealand due to insufficient population coverage.
 Aggregates may not add up due to rounding and/or lack of estimates for the More Developed Region.

-Africa is the only region where the number of stunted children has risen Trends in the number (millions) of stunted children under 5, by United Nations region/sub-region, 2000 and 2018
+Asia is home to the majority of children under 5 suffering from wasting and severe wasting Number of wasted and severely wasted children under 5, by United Nations region, 2019